-Element or system Value Heating system controls Where space heating is provided by an existing heat network: 1.
+Element or system Value Heating system controls Where the existing heat network approach is used: 5 7 1.
 For a single storey dwelling in which the living area is greater than 70% of total floor area, charging system linked to use of heating, programmer and room thermostat; 2.
 For any other dwelling, charging system linked to use of heating, programmer and TRVs.
 Otherwise: 1.
 For a single storey dwelling in which the living area is greater than 70% of total floor area, programmer and room thermostat; 2.
-For any other dwelling, time and temperature zone control, TRVs; And in all cases: Boiler interlock ErP Class V Hot water system Where the dwelling has water heating provided via an existing heat network, same as actual dwelling.
-Otherwise: Heated by boiler (regular or combi as above) Separate time control for space and water heating Showers and baths Number of showers and baths same as actual dwelling.
+For any other dwelling, time and temperature zone control, TRVs; And in all cases: Boiler interlock ErP Class V Hot water system Where the existing heat network approach is used , same as actual dwelling.
+Otherwise: Heated by boiler (regular or combi as above) Cold water feed 'from mains' (for Table J1) Separate time control for space and water heating Showers and baths Number of showers and baths same as actual dwelling.
 If shower(s) specified, shower flow rate(s) to be 8 l/min.
 Shower(s) supplied by main water heating system (not instantaneous electric shower).
-Waste water heat recovery Where the dwelling has water heating provided via an existing heat network, not applicable.
+Waste water heat recovery Where the existing heat network approach is used, not applicable.
 Otherwise: All showers connected to WWHR including showers over baths.
 Instantaneous WWHR with 36% recovery efficiency (at any flow rate) and utilisation of 0.98.
-Hot water cylinder Where the dwelling has water heating provided via an existing heat network, not applicable.
-Otherwise: If cylinder specified in actual dwelling: volume of cylinder in actual dwelling If combi boiler: no cylinder Otherwise: 150 litres If cylinder, declared loss factor = 0.85 x (0.2 + 0.051 V 2/3 ) kWh/day, where V is the volume of the cylinder in litres Heat interface unit Where the dwelling has water heating provided via an existing heat network, HIU data if for PCDB entry 400001 for a direct HIU, or 400002 for an indirect HIU.
+Hot water cylinder Where the existing heat network approach is used, not applicable.
+Otherwise: If cylinder specified in actual dwelling: volume of cylinder in actual dwelling If combi boiler: no cylinder Otherwise: 150 litres If cylinder, declared loss factor = $0.85 \times (0.2 + 0.051 \text{ V}^{2/3}) \text{ kWh/day}$, where V is the volume of the cylinder in litres Heat interface unit Where the existing heat network approach is used, HIU data should be obtained from PCDB entry 400001.
 Otherwise, not applicable.
-Primary water heating losses Where the dwelling has water heating provided via an existing heat network, not applicable.
-Otherwise: Fully insulated primary pipework Cylinder temperature controlled by thermostat Cylinder in heated space Water use limited to 125 litres per person per day Yes Secondary space heating None
+Primary water heating losses Where the existing heat network approach is used, not applicable.
+Otherwise: Fully insulated primary pipework Cylinder temperature controlled by thermostat Cylinder in heated space Water use limited to 125 litres per person per day Yes Secondary space heating None Electricity tariff type Standard tariff Lighting Fixed lighting capacity (lm) = 185 x TFA

 Element or system Value

-Electricity tariff type Standard tariff

-Lighting Fixed lighting capacity (lm) = $185 \times TFA$

 Efficacy of all fixed lighting = 80 lm/W

 Air conditioning None

 PV system For houses $kWp = 40\%$ of ground floor area, including unheated spaces / 6.5

 For flats and maisonettes $kWp = 40\%$ of dwelling floor area / (6.5 x number of storeys in block)

 System facing SE/SW, 45° pitch.

 Overshading is 'none'

 Connected to dwelling's meter for houses

 Not connected to the dwellings meter for flats

 Export-capable meter present